 Upon the closing of this offering, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 65.6% of our capital stock.
-Assuming an initial public offering price of \$19.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, if our existing principal stockholders and their affiliated entities purchase all the shares they have indicated an interest in purchasing in this offering, the number of shares of our common stock beneficially owned by our executive officers, directors and principal stockholders will, in the aggregate, increase to 69.7% of our capital stock.
+Assuming the purchase of an aggregate of 683,000 shares of our common stock in this offering by two of our existing principal stockholders, the number of shares of our common stock beneficially owned by our executive officers, directors and principal stockholders will, in the aggregate, increase to 67.8% of our capital stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.